whaakman/azure-docs.nl-nl/articles/cognitive-services/LUIS/luis-quickstart-intent-and-sentiment-analysis.md

 1. [!INCLUDE [LUIS How to get endpoint first step](../../../includes/cognitive-services-luis-tutorial-how-to-get-endpoint.md)]

-1. Ga naar het einde van de URL in het adres en voer de volgende utterance:
+1. Ga naar het einde van de URL in het adres en voer de volgende utterance in:

     `Jill Jones work with the media team on the public portal was amazing`